The regulatory regime for gambling in Spain is aimed at reinforcing:

 The relevant threshold is set around the concept of the "significant" shareholder, which is defined by the corresponding domestic law of the operator company.
 For instance, in Spain, a "significant shareholding" of a listed company would be 3% or more of the shares, and for a non-listed company it is a percentage with which the relevant shareholder could effectively, even directly or indirectly, control the company.

 Any "significant" change of control shall be notified to the regulator within one month of its completion.

 There is no distinction made for passive investors.

-Economic sanctions may be enforced throughout the exercise of the relevant guarantees submitted by the operators before the regulator to cover their liabilities and potential consequences that arise as a result of a breach of their obligations as operators.
-In the event that these guarantees are not enough to cover a certain liability, the sanctions imposed by the regulator could be enforced throughout common civil remedies (ie, the seizure of assets, goods, shares, deposits, etc).
+Economic sanctions may be enforced through the exercise of the relevant guarantees submitted by the operators before the regulator to cover their liabilities and potential consequences that arise as a result of a breach of their obligations as operators.
+If these guarantees are not enough to cover a certain liability, the sanctions imposed by the regulator could be enforced through common civil remedies (the seizure of assets, goods, shares, deposits, etc).

-The other types of sanctions, which are the suspension of the activity and the removal of the ability to apply for a new licence during a certain period, are enforced directly by the same regulator or by the Ministry of Tax (in the event of very serious infractions), so their enforcement does not require any further ancillary measure apart from the resolution stating the sanction.
+Other types of sanctions, such as the suspension of activity and the removal of the ability to apply for a new licence during a certain period, are enforced directly by the same regulator or by the Ministry of Tax (in the event of very serious infractions), so their enforcement does not require any further ancillary measure apart from the resolution stating the sanction.

-In this regard, as previously explained, as per the last modification of the Spanish Gambling Act, the DGOJ will publish on its website any very serious and serious sanctions that are imposed on online operators.
+In this regard, since Q2 2022, the DGOJ publishes on its website any very serious and serious sanctions that are imposed on online operators.